Heracraft/wira/docs/hacks.md

 ### Entries

 1. **Revalidating paths from the client**: `revalidatePath` from '`next/cache`' doesn't seem to be working when called from the client.
 I get this error: `Error: Invariant: static generation store missing in revalidatePath /`.
 But works perfectly when called from the server (server action/server component).
 The only time I seem to want to do this -- call revalidatePath from the client -- is when I am doing auth stuff.
 So i wrote a dummy server action that just calls revalidatePath from the server.
 Works for now.
 I might revisit this later. the server function is `revalidatePathFromClient` in `server.ts`.

+   EDIT: I was being stupid. revalidatePath isn't designed to be called from the client.

 2. **Using tsvector, postgres triggers and GIN indexes**: Currently unsupported by drizzle-orm.
 The solution to the first part was pretty easy.
 I made a custom type in drizzle.